CosmoLike/cocoa/README.md

 *This will download a release and not the latest commit (more stable!)*.

-:interrobang: If you are a developer, then type the following instead *(at your own risk!)*
+:interrobang: If the user is a developer, then type the following instead *(at your own risk!)*

     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa
     cd ./cocoa/Cocoa